Gravitational wave signals in an Unruh-DeWitt detector: Unruh-DeWitt detector

 where we made use of, $\Delta u = 2P_v\Delta \tau$.
-Notice that, for nonpolarized gravitational waves, ${\cal R}(\Delta E)$ does not depend on the average time $U$.
+Notice that, for circularly polarized gravitational waves, ${\cal R}(\Delta E)$ does not depend on the average time $U$.
 When understood as a function of complex $\Delta u$, the integrand in Eq.~(\ref{transition rate: UdW detector: nonpol}) has two square-root cuts along the imaginary axis of complex $\Delta \tau$, starting at the roots of the equation,

 where $\theta = -i P_v\omega_g\Delta\tau$.
 For $h\ll 1$ the root $\theta_0(h)$ can be approximated by the solution of $\theta_0/({\rm e}^{\theta_0}-{\rm e}^{-\theta_0}) = h/2\ll 1 \Rightarrow (-|\theta_0|){\rm e}^{-|\theta_0|}\approx -h/2$, which can be expressed in terms of the Lambert W function (defined by the solution of, $w {\rm e}^w =z$),~\footnote{The solutions for the poles, $|\theta_0| \approx -\Re[W(-h/2)]$ can be approximated by iterating, $|\theta_0| = \ln\left(\frac{2}{h}\right)+\ln(|\theta_0|)$, giving $|\theta_0| = \ln\left(\frac{2}{h}\right)+\ln\big[\ln(\frac{2}{h})+\ln\big(\ln(\frac{2}{h})\cdots\big)\big]$.
 The exact solution can be obtained by iterating, $|\theta_0| =\ln\left(\frac{2}{h}\right)+\ln\big(\frac{|\theta|}{2}+\sqrt{h^2+\theta_0^2}\big)$.
 When $h\ll 1$, the error in the approximation by the Lambert function decreases as, ${\cal O}(h^2/\ln^2(h))$, such that, in the limit when $h\rightarrow 0$, the approximation by the (real part of the) Lambert function becomes exact. }